Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Apply for state clinical social work licensure

-LCSWs can independently diagnose and treat mental health conditions, provide therapy, conduct psychosocial assessments, and connect clients with community resources and social services.
-Their training uniquely equips them to address social determinants of mental health (housing instability, food insecurity, systemic barriers).
-Cannot prescribe medication.
-Cannot administer formal psychological testing.
+LCSWs can independently diagnose and treat mental health conditions, provide therapy, conduct psychosocial assessments, and connect clients with community resources and benefits.
+Their training emphasizes social determinants of mental health (housing, food security, systemic barriers).
+Cannot prescribe medication or administer formal psychological testing.

 PhD / PsyD